AmpScm/TabbedBoxMaker/README.md

 1.0 |  (17 June 2020) | v1.0 final released: fixes and dogbone added - Mills now supported!
 1.1 |  (9 Aug 2021) | v1.1 with fixes for newer Inkscape versions - sorry for the delays
 1.2 |  (4 Dec 2023) | PR merged from [@mausmaux](https://github.com/mausmaux) with thanks
+1.4 | Early 2025 | Merged several PRs
+2.0 | (Sep 2025) | Completely refactored to be more maintainable.
+Make rotational and antisymetric support generally usable with other settings.